Why Do You Need To Delete Partitions On Disk?

-Once, one of my neighbors asked me to help with his computer.
-I am always invited to solve PC problems by my neighbors and friends since I was engaged in this software company; and I am happy that I can help.
-I considered what the matter it is on seeing his worried face.
-However, after he told me his worries, I smiled and asked him to relax since it is a piece of cake if he makes use of our partition manager.
+Once, one of my neighbors asked me to help with his computer and I am always invited to solve PC problems by my neighbors and friends since I was engaged in this software company and I am happy that I can help as he can makes use of our partition manager.

-Actually, he wants to extend his c partition but he does not have an unallocated space on his computer.
-He does not want to merge any other partition to c except f, but partition f is not adjacent to c.
-Still, if he can merge f with c, he does not want the data on it any more.
+Actually, he wants to extend his c partition but he does not have an unallocated space on his computer and he does not want to merge any other partition to c except f, but partition f is not adjacent to c.
+Still, if he can merge f with c, he does not need the data on it any more.
 In such case, just as I told him, he should delete f partition first to get an unallocated space.
 Then, he can enlarge c partition with the unallocated space.
 Like this, he gets all he intended.
 It is easy and not difficult as what he expected.

 If you delete a primary partition, the empty space you get is called unallocated disk space.
-If you delete a logical partition within an extended drive the resulting empty space is called free space, then you will need to delete the free space again to have it as unallocated space.
+If you delete a logical partition via Disk Management , the empty space is called free space, then you will need to delete the free space again to have it as unallocated space.
 You can now use the empty space to create additional volumes.

 How to Securely Clear Data on Solid State Drive in Windows 7?